What is wet felting?

 - The next layer should be laid in the opposite direction.
 Make this layer even and consistent as well.

 - Add another layer (total three layers) of roving, alternating fiber directions.
+Sometimes I have 4 layers for a thicker result.

 Once you have completed layering the drafts of roving, you can add any design elements or embellishments to the top layer.